 A Comma-Separated Values or CSV file is a basic style of a plain text file that organizes tabular data according to a predetermined format.
 Its standard format is determined by its rows and columns of data, where each row is terminated by a newline to start the following one and each column is separated inside each row by a comma.
 A visual representation of CSV is shown below for your convenience:

-11 Suitable Examples to Understand the Differences Between CSV and Excel Files
+How to Understand the Differences Between CSV and Excel Files: 11 Suitable Examples

 Using some easy examples we will demonstrate the difference between a CSV and Excel file.